madjava/phonebook-api/README.md

 All endpoints sit behind [JWT](https://jwt.io/) authentication and would require a valid token to fill user request.

-This token can is requested by sending a `x-phonebook-requester` header to the /auth endpoint.
-For demo reasons only, your x-phonebook-requester key is logged to console on application startup
+This token is requested by sending a `x-phonebook-requester` in the header with a specific super secrete key to the `/auth` endpoint.
+For demo reasons only, your `x-phonebook-requester` key is logged to console on application startup.
+You can also find this value in the `.env` file.
+Idealy this would be passed via the host server environment variables.

-Futher request would require the valid token tp be present in the header.
+Futher request would require the valid token to be present in the header.
 Token is valid for 12 hours so you can keep a referrence to it while having a play.

-### Authentication Endpoints
+## Authentication Endpoints

 `GET: /auth`